Introduction to graph theory and basic algorithms: Flows on graphs

-Let $G$ be a flow network with a flow $f$ and cost function $a$. \begin{lm}[Necessary and sufficient condition of min-cost-flow] A flow $f$ is min-cost-flow iff. there are no negative cycles corresponding to the cost function $a$ in the residual network $G_f$. \end{lm} \begin{proof} \begin{enumerate} \item \emph{Necessarity.} Assume the contrary: there exists negative cycle $C$ in the residual network $G_f$.
+\begin{lm}[Necessary and sufficient condition of min-cost-flow] A flow $f$ is min-cost-flow iff. there are no negative cycles corresponding to the cost function $a$ in the residual network $G_f$. \end{lm} \begin{proof} \begin{enumerate} \item \emph{Necessarity.} Assume the contrary: there exists negative cycle $C$ in the residual network $G_f$.
 Let $c_{f,C} = \min_{e\in C} c_f(e)$.
 Let's define a flow

-Thus the total cost of $f+f_C$ will be less than the total cost of $f$. \item \emph{Sufficiency.} Let $f$ be the flow with no negative cycles corresponding to the cost function $a$ in the residual network $G_f$ and $f'$ min-cost-flow among the flows with flow value $F$.
-Thus $p(f')\leq p(f)$.
+The total cost of $f+f_C$ will be less than the total cost of $f$.
+This holds contradiction. \item \emph{Sufficiency.} Let $f$ be the flow with no negative cycles corresponding to the cost function $a$ in the residual network $G_f$ and $f'$ min-cost-flow among all flows with the flow value $F$.
+The total cost $p(f')\leq p(f)$.
 By the subtraction of flows lemma~\ref{lm:flowminus}: $f' = f+\sumt_i f_{C_i} \imp p(f')\geq p(f) \imp p(f') = p(f)$. \end{enumerate} \end{proof}

+\begin{thm} Let $f$ be the min-cost-flow, $P$ be the path with minimum sum of costs among all paths from the source $s$ to the terminal $t$ in the residual network $G_f$ and $c_{f,P}$ be the minimum residual capacity among the path $P$.
+Let